How has internal fixation changed our thinking about cast disease?

-I was a young, niave foot and ankle surgeon and Dr. Wilennegger was a seasoned surgeon who trained in war time as a surgeon for the German army in WWII.
+I was a young, naive foot and ankle surgeon and Dr. Wilennegger was a seasoned surgeon who trained in wartime as a surgeon for the German army in WWII.
 He kindly and passionately described to me something that I’ll never forget.

 What Dr. Wilennegger described was cast disease – the problems that arise as a result of inactivity and non-weight bearing.
 Internal fixation, and now external fixation techniques, allowed patients to return to early ambulation.
-The core pricinples of the AO group stressed early return to weight bearing.
+The core principles of the AO group stressed early return to weight-bearing.